MiRoDS/MiRoDS.github.io/project4.md

 After the inflection point, the number of new cases per day starts to decrease.
 The idea is that this could be a ratio for the effect of measures, since the smaller the number, the more efficent are the measures.

-The following table shows the rates for some selected countries that were early in the news regarding serious outbreaks:
+The following table shows the ratios for some selected countries that were early in the news regarding serious outbreaks (see my Jupyter notebook for all countries [here](https://github.com/MiRoDS/DataScience_Project4)):

 |Country    |Exponential phase length|Spreading Rate|Days till Max|
 |-----------|------------------------|--------------|-------------|